Table of Contents:

 Sagres

-Sagres, Super Bock's main competitor, was founded in 1940 and dominates the southern regions, particularly around Lisbon.
+Sagres, Super Bock's main competitor, was founded in 1940 and dominated the southern regions, particularly around Lisbon.
 Named after Portugal's iconic Sagres fortress, this beer represents a lighter, crisp alternative to Super Bock.
 The rivalry between these two brands mirrors the friendly north-south divide in Portuguese culture.

 Key Sagres partnerships include: